aws-samples/machine-learning-using-k8s/tensorflow-horovod-imagenet.md

 2. Install [Kubeflow](kubeflow.md).

-3. Create an [EFS](https://aws.amazon.com/efs/) and mount it to any worker node as explained in [efs-on-eks-worker-nodes.md](efs-on-eks-worker-nodes.md).
+3. Create an [EFS](https://aws.amazon.com/efs/) and mount it to any worker node as explained in [Setup EFS on EKS](efs-on-eks-worker-nodes.md).

 4. Download and put prepare ImageNet dataset on EFS path `/imagenet`.
 Please check [tutorial](#download-and-preprocess-imagenet-data)